evereux/flicket/FAQ.md

 ## <a name="permissions"></a>Permissions

-1. Some actions within Flicket required permission levels.
-If you don't require an action that requires elevated permissions you should raise a ticket and assign the ticket to the appropriate user.
+1. Some actions within Flicket require elevated permission levels.
+If you require an action that requires elevated permissions you should raise a ticket and assign the ticket to the persons who have the required access.

 ## Departments